 Body-to-Body Communication

+interaction.
 Facial expressions are among the most important parts of body-to-body communication, as they can communicate a tremendous amount of information about one's emotions and responses to information and events in the environment.
 They are particularly important because of their universality, as almost all facial expressions in response to feelings such as hunger, happiness, pain, and surprise are shared across linguistic and cultural lines.
 Facial expressions can also be very useful for assessing emotional states and intentions, as anger, sadness, aggression, and other emotions can often be seen on one's face even if one's voice does not suggest such feelings.

 The rest of the human body can also provide a great deal of information during body-to-body communication.
 An individual's basic stance and posture, for instance, can communicate information such as how he sees himself in relation to others or how comfortable he is in a given situation.
 Deliberate body language, such as gesturing with one's arms or counting on one's fingers, can also provide information that is not available through purely verbal communication.
 Furthermore, body-to-body communication often allows individuals to communicate through physical contact, which can be very powerful for exchanging ideas, intentions, and feelings.